 Professional references often include reference letter(s), written documentation, or documented phone conversation(s) about the applicant from a peer (provider in the same professional discipline as the applicant) who has personal knowledge of the applicant.

-A busy cardiologist who has an office practice, sees patients and multiple hospitals and performs procedures in an ambulatory surgery center, receives a request from a hospital medical staff office to complete a peer reference questionnaire on an applicant.
+A busy cardiologist who has an office practice, sees patients at multiple hospitals and performs procedures in an ambulatory surgery center, receives a request from a hospital medical staff office to complete a peer reference questionnaire on an applicant.
 He or she may also be receiving requests about this applicant from other hospitals and healthcare organizations to which the applicant is applying.
 If the peer knows the applicant well, he or she may take 10 minutes and fill out the questionnaire as soon as it is received.
 If the request came by e-mail, the office staff will first need to print the questionnaire so the provider can fill it out.
 Getting the information back to the requesting party is very dependent on that busy doctor and his or her staff.

 More commonly, reference requests sit on the peer reference’s desk, fax machine, or e-mail inbox, and will require a second request (which just adds to the stack of reference requests the peer receives) or a follow-up phone call from the credentialing professional.